Particular/docs.particular.net/servicecontrol/plugins/index.md

 The ServiceControl plugins are deployed with the endpoints they are monitoring.
 It is possible add a plugin to an endpoint during development, testing, or production:

  * During development, add the relevant plugin NuGet package to the endpoint's project in Visual Studio using the NuGet.
- * When in production, add the plugin DLLs to the BIN directory of the endpoint, and restart the endpoint process for the changes to take effect and the plugin to be loaded.
+ * When in production, add the plugin dlls to the BIN directory of the endpoint, and restart the endpoint process for the changes to take effect and the plugin to be loaded.

 **Related articles**